 Kitchen Drummer:

-- Provide various safe kitchen items
+- Give them safe kitchen items

 - Create different rhythms and patterns